siddhartha-gadgil/DeptWeb/_auto-seminars/2013/2013-6-20-prof-gaik-ambartsoumian-university-of-texas-at-arlington.md

 date: 2013-6-20
 speaker: "Prof. Gaik Ambartsoumian University of Texas at Arlington"
 title: "Generalized Radon transforms in image reconstruction problems"
 time: "4:00 - 5:00 p.m."
-venue: "Lecture Hall I, Department of Mathematics"
+time: "Lecture Hall I, Department of Mathematics"
 ---
 Integral geometry is a field of mathematics that studies inversions and various properties of transforms, which